Spaceship (Kanye West song)

 "Spaceship" is a song by American musician Kanye West, featuring fellow American rappers GLC and Consequence, taken from West's debut studio album The College Dropout (2004).
 It was scheduled to be released as the album's sixth and final single, but this plan ended up being cancelled.
 The music video was released in June 2009.
-"Spaceship II" and "Spaceship III" were released by Alex Wiley in 2013 and Consequence in 2017.
+"Spaceship II" and "Spaceship III" were released by Alex Wiley in 2013 and 2017 respectively.

 Composition

 The track contains a sample of the recording "Distant Lover" by Marvin Gaye.
 The Verge interpreted this sample as using soothing tones to keep "Spaceship" down to earth, even when it gets aggressive.
 West's presence on the chorus marks one of the earliest moments of him singing within his career.
 When West raps about working a job at the Gap formerly in "Spaceship", the story being told in the verse is actually true.

 Release

 The song was originally scheduled to be a GLC track produced by West, until West played it to Plain Pat, who insisted on him putting it on the album.
 It was swapped for "Good, Bad, Ugly" as the position of number six from the original track list to the final.

 The track was originally supposed to be released as the sixth and final single from The College Dropout, but this plan was cancelled due to West's label moving on to promotion for his second studio album Late Registration (2005) instead of following through with the release of it as a single.